 You will be met at the airport in Hoedspruit and transferred to the reserve and your project site.
 Once in place, you will get an overview of how things work at the reserve and what kind of park chores you will be involved with.
 Given that you will be staying among dangerous animals, much of introduction will be about safety and how to behave around these animals.

 Accommodation and Food

 The project is located less than two miles north of Hoedspruit, inside Balule Private Game Reserve.
 Volunteers are accommodated in either the traditional round stone houses or a mobile caravan.
 An observation tower is also available to sleep in, where you can stay safe under the open sky while roosting in the bush.
 Running water and electricity is available at the camp.
-If you did not bring your own towels they are available for purchase at the camp, along with mosquito nets.
 Food is included in the tour price.
 Volunteers will need to organise their own breakfast and lunch with the food provided, while dinner is cooked and eaten together.
 At the camp’s classroom there is also a pool which can be used during your free time as well as free internet, to stay in touch with the outside world.
-Volunteers can also get their clothes washed in camp, for a small fee.
+Volunteers can also get their clothes washed in camp.

 Along with other volunteers, you will go to the Hoedspruit for joint activities and shopping.
 Please note that due to the location of the project, there is no local transport, such as taxis.
 Transport in connection with the project itself and its activities will also be provided.
 Remember this is the bush and most roads will be small and rather bumpy.

 South Africa is known for its many different destinations.
 There are a lot of attractions nearby, waiting to be discovered.
 Why not take a ride in the African wilderness on a nearby horse farm?
 Activities such as these will be arranged for you either once or twice a week.
 These activities are optional and will also be an additional cost and can range from between R150 to R1500.